Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 # Xilinx FPGA Plugin Deployment Full Tutorial

-This documentation describes how to deploy FGPA plugin with Docker and Kubernetes on CentOS and Ubuntu.
+This documentation describes how to deploy FPGA plugin with Docker and Kubernetes on CentOS and Ubuntu.
 ## 1. Install Docker

 ### Prerequisites